molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 #### *RepeatedSourceVariables* sheet

-The *RepeatedSourceVariables* sheet is optional.
+The *RepeatedSourceVariables* sheet is optional, and is most often used in the case of cohorts whose variables are observed repeatedly.
 Variables that are repeats of a variable defined in the sheet *SourceVariables* are defined in the *RepeatedSourceVariables* sheet.
 Defining your repeated variables using this sheet will limit the amount of information that has to be repeated when filling out repeated variables.
 This sheet is optional.

 | *Column name* | *Description* | *Remarks* |
 | --- | --- | --- |